mimblewimble/grin-rfcs/text/0000-compact-slates.md

 * `ttl` - Time to Live, or block height beyond which wallets should refuse to further process the transaction
 * `sigs` - An array of signature data for each participant.
 See [Signature Data](#signature_data)
 * `proof` - An optional payment proof request.
 See [Payment Proof Data](#payment_proof_data)
-* `ins`, `outs` - The [Transaction](https://github.com/mimblewimble/grin/blob/34ff103bb02bc093fe73d36641eb193f7ef2404f/core/src/core/transaction.rs#L871); is removed from the slate in favour of including top-level Slate fields that can be used to reconstruction the transaction object as expected by the Grin node.
+* `coms` - The [Transaction](https://github.com/mimblewimble/grin/blob/34ff103bb02bc093fe73d36641eb193f7ef2404f/core/src/core/transaction.rs#L871); is removed from the slate in favour of including this top-level Slate field that can be used to reconstruction the transaction object as expected by the Grin node.
 See [Transaction Object Fields](#transaction_object_fields)

 #### Status Codes